Falkirk East (Scottish Parliament constituency)

-Falkirk East is a constituency of the Scottish Parliament (Holyrood) covering part of the council area of Falkirk.
+Falkirk East (Gaelic: An Eaglais Bhreac an Ear) is a constituency of the Scottish Parliament (Holyrood) covering part of the council area of Falkirk.
 It elects one Member of the Scottish Parliament (MSP) by the plurality (first past the post) method of election.
 Also, however, it is one of nine constituencies in the Central Scotland electoral region, which elects seven additional members, in addition to nine constituency MSPs, to produce a form of proportional representation for the region as a whole.

 The constituency was created at the same time as the Scottish Parliament, for the 1999 Scottish Parliament election.
 Ahead of the 2011 Scottish Parliament election the boundaries of the seat were reformed and reshaped.

 The seat has been held by Michelle Thomson of the Scottish National Party since the 2021 Scottish Parliament election.

 Electoral region

-The other eight constituencies of the Central Scotland region are Airdrie and Shotts, Coatbridge and Chryston, Cumbernauld and Kilsyth, East Kilbride, Falkirk West, Hamilton, Larkhall and Stonehouse, Motherwell and Wishaw and Uddingston and Bellshill.
+The other eight constituencies of the Central Scotland region are: Airdrie and Shotts, Coatbridge and Chryston, Cumbernauld and Kilsyth, East Kilbride, Falkirk West, Hamilton, Larkhall and Stonehouse, Motherwell and Wishaw and Uddingston and Bellshill.

 The region covers all of the Falkirk council area, all of the North Lanarkshire council area and part of the South Lanarkshire council area.